-- 1 Before the examination starts, coats, bags and other personal belongings must be placed underneath the table or in the place designated by the Head (or other) Invigilator.
+- 1. Before the exam starts, coats, bags and other personal belongings must be placed underneath the table or in the place designated by the Head (or other) Invigilator.
 Bags must be closed.
-Head coverings are permitted with eyes and ears clearly visible. - 2 Materials as referred to in Article 16(c) (such as communication devices and other information carriers) must be switched off and stored in students' bags.
-Use of these materials is not permitted during the examination, unless the Board of Examiners has determined otherwise.
-Students are not permitted to take these unauthorised materials out of their bags until after they leave the examination room. - 3 Students are not permitted to wear watches during the examination.
-Watches must be placed in students' bags before the examination starts and are not to be taken out until after they leave the examination room.
+Head coverings are permitted with eyes and ears clearly visible. - 2.
+Materials as referred to in Article 16(c) (such as communication devices and other information carriers) must be switched off and stored in students' bags.
+Use of these materials is not permitted during the exam, unless the Board of Examiners has determined otherwise.
+Students are not permitted to take these unauthorised materials out of their bags until after they leave the exam room. - 3.
+Students are not permitted to wear watches during the exam.
+Watches must be placed in students' bags before the exam starts and are not to be taken out until after they leave the exam room.

-Article 8 Leaving the examination room/seat
+Article 8 Leaving the exam room/seat

-- 1 Students are not permitted to leave the examination room until 30 minutes after the official start, and during the last 30 minutes of the examination. - 2 Students are not permitted to leave the examination room or their seat without the Head (or other) Invigilator's permission.
+- 1. Students are not permitted to leave the exam room until 30 minutes after the official start, and during the last 30 minutes of the examn. - 2.
+Students are not permitted to leave the exam room or their seat without the Head (or other) Invigilator's permission.